 December 31

-2023 2022
+2024 2023

 Financial assets

-FVTPL Mandatorily classified as at FVTPL Financial assets at amortized cost (1) \$- 5,556,993 \$ 4,715 5,505,282
+FVTPL Financial assets at amortized cost (1) \$ 6,885,647 \$ 5,556,993

 Financial liabilities

-Amortized cost (2) 1,470,866 1,507,616
+Amortized cost (2) 1,446,293 1,470,866

-- 1) The balances include financial assets at amortized cost, which comprise cash and cash equivalents, notes receivable and trade receivables, other receivables, and other financial assets. - 2) The balances include financial liabilities measured at amortized cost, which comprise notes and trade payables, other payables, the current portion of long-term debt, long-term loans, and guarantee deposits received. - d.
+- 1) The balances include financial assets at amortized cost, which comprise cash and cash equivalents, notes receivable and trade receivables, other receivables, financial assets at amortized cost, and other financial assets. - 2) The balances include financial liabilities measured at amortized cost, which comprise notes and trade payables, other payables, the current portion of long-term debt, long-term loans, and guarantee deposits received.

+c.
 Financial risk management objectives and policies

-The Group's major financial instruments included debt investments, trade receivables, trade payables and borrowings.
+The Group's major financial instruments included trade receivables, trade payables and borrowings.
 The Group's corporate treasury function provides services to the business, coordinates access to domestic and international financial markets, and monitors and manages the financial risks relating to the operations of the Group through internal risk reports that analyze exposures by degree and magnitude of risks.
-These risks include market risk (foreign currency risk and interest rate risk and other prick risk), credit risk and liquidity risk.
+These risks include market risk (including foreign currency risk and interest rate risk), credit risk and liquidity risk.